 Children who would otherwise not be expected to partake in the fast (as this is not obligatory until the age of puberty) are encouraged to increase their learning of Islam and why it is that we observe sawm during Ramadan.
 It is also common for parents to encourage older children to take part in the fast either on selected days or during the morning or afternoon as a means of preparing them for Ramadan when they are of an age when they are expected to fast.

 Rules of Ramadan Fasting

 As per the rules of fasting in Islam, Muslims are required to pay either Fidya or Kaffarah, depending on whether sawm has been broken for a valid reason or not.
 Fidya, usually set at around £5 per day, is a donation to feed a fasting person two meals of the day.
 It is payable by Muslims who cannot fast for an acceptable reason (such as on medical grounds, a pregnant/breastfeeding/menstruating woman, or someone who is too old and/or frail to fast throughout the day).

 Kaffarah for not fasting in Ramadan is a penalty for missing a fast without a valid reason or for breaking a fast deliberately.
-Kaffarah is providing a person with two meals a day, for 60 days.
+Kaffarah provides a person with two meals a day for 60 days.
 This is set at £300.
 Alternatively, instead of making the payment, a Muslim can choose to observe a 60-day continuous fast (although it is not permissible to fast during the Eid celebrations that come following Ramadan).

 To make your donation, please head to our donations page here.